Free ute / service vehicle daily check

 - Driver and supervisor sign-off: signature, name, date and time.

-How to complete a ute / service vehicle daily check
+How to use this ute / service vehicle daily check

 - Fill in the vehicle details (registration, make/model, odometer, fleet number, job/site) and driver details (name, licence, date) at the top of the form.